chrper80/Milestone-project2/README.md

     * Click the button on all the cards, more text should be revealed, the text on the button should change to "Show Less"
     * Press the button again and see the text hide and the text on the button should change back to "Read More"
     * When pressing the buttons, make sure also that only one card opens
-    * Scroll down to the footer and make sure all the icons work and that everything opens in a new window
+    * Scroll down to the footer and make sure all the icons work and that everything opens in a new window that should

 Result: everything works as intended.